josafasantos/guest-list/README.md

 # guest-list
 Guest list with localstorage

-You can test here: https://guest-list-liard.vercel.app/
+You can test here: https://guest-list-liard.vercel.app/ or https://josafasantos.github.io/guest-list/#